Duet3D/wiki-content/How_to_guides/Commissioning.md

   * In the box under Status section, enter the following command then press return to send it to the Duet: `M106 P1 T1 H1`.
 The T parameter sets the temperature the fan comes on at.
   * To turn it off, send `M106 P1 T50 H1`
   * P1 is for Fan 1.
 If you have two thermostatically controlled fans, repeat this step after changing P1 to P2.
-* After confirming the operation of the fans, you may reset the configuration by simply pressing the "Reset" button on the Duet, or send `M999`.
 * See [User manual: Connecting and configuring fans](/User_manual/Connecting_hardware/Fans_connecting) and GCode [M106](/User_manual/Reference/Gcodes/M106) for more details.

+> After confirming the operation of the fans, to reset the configuration you can either press the "Reset" button on the Duet, or send `M999`, or re-run config.g by sending `M98 P"config.g"` in 'Control > Console'.
+{.is-info}

 # 5. Check heater functionality